KihaJeong1994/jakarta-persistence-3.0-template/README.md

 https://jakarta.ee/specifications/persistence/3.0/jakarta-persistence-spec-3.0.html#a516

+**Relationships**

+- one-to-one
+- one-to-many
+- many-to-one
+- many-to-many

 **Bidirectional vs Unidirectional**

 - Bidirectional : has both an owning side & inverse(non-owning) side
-- Unidirectional : has only an owning side

-**Relationships**
+  - the inverse side of a bidirectional relationship must refer to its owning side by using `mappedBy` element
+  - owning side : determines the updates to the relationship in the database
   - one-to-one
+    - owning side : contains foreign key
+    - inverse side : mappedBy
+    - `orphanRemoval` option is possible
   - one-to-many
+    - owning side : `Many` side must be owning side -> no mappedBy
+    - inverse side : `One`. mappedBy
+    - `orphanRemoval` option is possible
   - many-to-one
+    - owning side : `Many` side must be owning side -> no mappedBy
+    - inverse side : `One`. mappedBy
+    - *cascade=REMOVE* should not be applied
   - many-to-many
+    - *cascade=REMOVE* should not be applied
+- Unidirectional : has only an owning side
+- `cascade` : propagate the cascadable operation to the associated entity
+  - persist
+  - merge
+  - remove
+  - refresh
+  - detach
+- `orphanRemoval`
+  - the entity is removed when it is removed from relationship(one-to-one, one-to-many)
+  - in hibernate, `CascadeType.PERSIST` is necessary to use orphanRemoval=true option

 ---